Browser bugs I’ve found

 - Internet Explorer bugs

-- ie7 and ie8 :hover on any element does not work correctly whith forms
+- ie7, ie8 & 9 :hover on any element does not work correctly whith forms

-- IE 5.5 and 6 Incorrectly sets the left origin of the positioning coordinates
+- ie 5.5 & 6 Incorrectly sets the left origin of the positioning coordinates

-- IE 5, 5.5, 6 and 7 move an unfloated element to the position as though it had also been floated
+- ie 5, 5.5, 6 & 7 move an unfloated element to the position as though it had also been floated

-- IE 5, 5.5 and 6 If the calculated height of a relatively positioned block is an an even number or the calculated width an odd number.
+- ie 5, 5.5 & 6 If the calculated height of a relatively positioned block is an an even number or the calculated width an odd number.
 Then any element positioned absolute inside that block using bottom or right will be 1px out.

 - Opera bugs